alineayumi/alineayumi/README.md

 My name is Aline! :octocat:

-I was born in São Paulo - Brazil but my family is originally from Japan 😁
+I was born and raised in São Paulo(Brazil).
+My family is originally from Japan 😁

 I have a degree in Civil Engineering and had been working as a business analyst until 2019.